 Lastly, may my story reassure you that you have the capacity to change your core beliefs and transform your relationship with food, eating and your body into a more nourishing, loving, relaxed and peaceful one, just as I've done (and continue to do).
 I don’t have any magical powers.
 If I can do it, you can do it.

 One of the first places to start is sharing your own stories in a safe and accepting space, whether it’s with a trusted friend, therapist, coach or support group.
 For most of us, exposing this dark, messy side of ourselves is really scary.

 It wasn't easy when I first started talking about aspects of myself that I had long kept hidden.
 I still feel a bit of vulnerability and fear every time I share one of my stories.

-However, over time, I’ve found doing so has helped me cultivate more self-acceptance and unconditional love.
+However, over time, I’ve found doing so has helped me cultivate greater self-acceptance and unconditional self-love.
 And, it's helped me release my feelings of shame and create deeper connections with others who can relate to my experience.

 As shame and vulnerability expert Dr. Brene Brown says:

 "If we can share our story with someone who responds with empathy and understanding, shame can't survive."